JiaziChen111/Ch_Synthetic/README.md

 From the datasets in the Raw folder, the codes generate new datasets.
 Some of them are stored outside the main folder Ch_Synt due to their large sizes; they are: struct_datady_cells.mat, struct_datady_S.mat, struct_datamy_S.mat, dataspillovers1.dta, dataspillovers2.dta.
 Before running the codes (either individually or via runAll.sh), you need to define where those large datasets will be stored in your computer by updating the paths in the respective codes (read_data.m, ts_analysis.m, spillovers.do).

-## INSTRUCTIONS TO REPLICATE THE STUDY
+## Instructions to Replicate the Study
 -------------------------------------------------------------------------------------
 runAll.sh calls the scripts to reproduce the results (figures and tables) and to generate the latest versions of the paper and the slides.
 If you don't want to or can't execute runAll.sh, you can replicate the results by manually executing the scripts in the same order as in runAll.sh (for this, open it with a text editor).